 - Check your urine colour for signs that you’re dehydrated.

-- Assess the inside of your mouth for dehydration symptoms.
+- Examine the inside of your mouth for signs of dehydration.

 - Be sure to increase your intake when exercising.